King Lear and Metatheatre

 Words, words, mere words.
 Hamlet

-This is the most heartbreaking scene in King Lear, and it has to be played slowly.
-It is not a noisy scherzo like the end of preceding scene where Lear is driven from Goneril’s castle; it is an adagio.
+Perhaps the most striking instance of metatheater in King Lear is I,v, which appears to take its formal inspiration from the Commedia dell’arte and popular Elizabethan street theater.
+It is a heartbreaking little scene that has to be played slowly.
+It is not a noisy scherzo like the end of I,iv where Lear is driven from Goneril’s castle; it is an adagio.
 It is the slow pas de deux movement in a ballet.
 It is the Cavatina that caused Beethoven to cry.
 Lear is feeling deeply remorseful for having banished Cordelia, and twice is unable to keep himself from weeping.
-The only way to keep the dialogue from moving too fast to allow the actor playing Lear the necessary time to reflect, is for the Fool to punctuate his jokes with calming music.
-There is no explicit reference to The Fool’s carrying a lute with him during the play, as there is, for example, to Lear’s wearing a codpiece.
-But I do feel the instrument’s presence here can be inferred with some certainty by the tempo of the dialogue, just as exoplanets too far away to see with a telescope are inferred by their radial velocity.
-The scene takes its formal inspiration from the Commedia dell’arte and popular Elizabethan street theater.
+The only way to keep the dialogue from moving too fast, and allow the actor playing Lear the necessary time to reflect, is for the Fool to punctuate his jokes with calming music.
+There is no explicit reference to the Fool’s carrying a lute with him during the play, as there is, for example, to Lear’s wearing a codpiece.
+But I do feel the instrument’s presence here can be inferred with some certainty by the tempo of the dialogue.

 What was Shakespeare’s intent when he wrote this anomalous little scene?
-When we try to restore it to its original, we must begin by stepping back and asking first of all what it’s about.
 What does the Fool want?
 Just as the Doctor calls for music to restore Lear’s internal harmony in IV,vii, so here the Fool is trying to quiet his mind, not excite it further.
 “The sounds of the lute were perceived by Elizabethans to act as benign forces over the human spirit; like musical homeopathy, they eased melancholy by transforming it into exquisite art” (Mary Springfels).

 Cor.
 O you kind Gods,